seansovine/numerical_examples/README.md

 # Numerical Example Projects

 This repository contains example projects that I've created while learning more computational mathematics.
-The code in these projects is more incomplete and less polished than what I would want in production code.
+These projects are just for the sake of learning, and the code in them is incomplete and less polished than what I would want for production code.
+For real projects, I would use a well-maintained, professional library when possible.
-These are fun exercises and learning tools.

 ## `cpp_matrix`